KurtisStirling/Bitcoin-Knots-Brand/Brand/icons/Icons-README.md

+## Files created
-# Files created using https://realfavicongenerator.net/ with 'knots-favicon-master-1024.png' as input
+using https://realfavicongenerator.net/ with 'knots-favicon-master-1024.png' as input

-## Recommended source icons

-- Use `favicon.svg` if in doubt (no masking required).
-- `favicon-no-background.svg` can be used for just the shape but may not display well in light mode.
+## Avatar files for Discord, X etc.

+Use this square 512x512 PNG images as the profile picture for official Knots accounts:

+- `web-app-manifest-512x512.png`

 ---